 Innovations emerge with the promise of transformation.
 They solve real problems, offer new possibilities, and often attract widespread attention.
 Yet, for every lasting revolution, there are numerous innovations that surged, dazzled, and eventually declined.
-This document presents a comprehensive, structured exploration of why promising innovations often fail and the lessons we can draw from these trajectories.
+This article presents a comprehensive, structured exploration of why promising innovations often fail and the lessons we can draw from these trajectories.
 Each insight is supported with detailed historical examples and present-day parallels to deliver a full-circle understanding of the innovation lifecycle.

 In the early 19th century, mercury emerged as a therapeutic agent for treating diseases like syphilis.
 It was considered an essential part of the physician's toolkit due to the visible short-term improvement in symptoms.
 However, prolonged exposure resulted in mercury poisoning, manifesting in gum disease, neurological issues, and, in extreme cases, death.
 Once penicillin entered the scene in the 20th century, it rapidly replaced mercury, offering better safety and effectiveness.